biojava/biojava.github.io/wiki/BioJava:CookBook:DP:PairWise2.md

 Many substitution matrices have been released for the purpose to evaluate the transition from one symbol to another one.
 These can be downloaded at [NCBI](ftp://ftp.ncbi.nlm.nih.gov/blast/matrices/) and are needed for the following example.
+Alternatively, the SubstitutionMatrix class provides a constructor to create you own substitution matrix with equal **scores** for every match and every replace.

 A demo of local and global alignments
 -------------------------------------